-- Data input and output are the packets that use the networking functionality of the module. - Control input consists of manual control inputs for power and reset through the power interfaces (DC power supply or POE).
+- Data input and output are the packets that use the networking functionality of the module. - Control input consists of manual control inputs for power and reset through the power interfaces (DC power supply).
 It also consists of all of the data that is entered into the access point while using the management interfaces.
-A reset button is present which is used to reset the AP to factory default settings. - Status output consists of the status indicators displayed through the LEDs, the status data that is output from the module while using the management interfaces, and the log file. - LEDs indicate the physical state of the module, such as power-up (or rebooting), utilization level, and activation state.
-The log file records the results of self-tests, configuration errors, and monitoring data. - A power supply is used to connect the electric power cable.
-Operating power may also be provided via Power Over Ethernet (POE) device when connected.
-The power is provided through the connected Ethernet cable. - Console port is disabled when operating in FIPS mode by TEL.

-The module distinguishes between different forms of data, control, and status traffic over the network ports by analyzing the packet headers and contents.
+A reset button is present which is used to reset the AP to factory default settings. - Status output consists of the status indicators displayed through the LEDs, the status data that is output from the module while using the management interfaces, and the log file. - o LEDs indicate the physical state of the module, such as power-up (or rebooting), utilization level, and activation state.
+The log file records the results of self-tests, configuration errors, and monitoring data. - A power supply is used to connect the electric power cable - The module distinguishes between different forms of data, control, and status traffic over the network ports by analyzing the packet headers and contents.